How to Teach English Online From Home (or Anywhere)

 Is teaching English online worth it?

-While there are both pros and cons of teaching English online, it can be the perfect job if you’re looking for a flexible, fun way to earn a living from the comfort of your own home.
-As long as you do your research and choose the type of position that meets your needs, schedule, and teaching style, online English teaching – whether full-time or as a side gig – is definitely worth it!
+While there are both pros and cons to teaching English online, it can be the perfect job if you’re looking for a flexible, fun way to earn a living.
+And being able to work from the comfort of your own home or while you travel is a huge plus!
+With a little research and proper planning, online English teaching – whether full-time or as a side gig – is definitely worth it!